cristianmatache/workspace/README.md

 The way the Makefile of this project works draws inspiration heavily from monorepo build tools such as Pants, Bazel, Buck.
-It runs multiple linters, formatters, type checkers, hermetic packers, testing frameworks, virtual environment managers etc. It works on Linux, WSL and Windows with Git Bash (for Windows please run  `build-support/git-bash-integration/install_make.sh` running Git Bash as administrator) It currently supports:
+It runs multiple linters, formatters, type checkers, hermetic packers, testing frameworks, virtual environment managers etc. It works on Linux, WSL and Windows with Git Bash (for Windows please run  `build-support/git-bash-integration/install_make.sh` running Git Bash as administrator).

+### Supported tools by language

 - Python:
   - Setup: `pip` / `conda`